olamilekan000/sosived/Readme.md

 }
 ```

-Send Message - This basically just triggers the gRPC client stream messages to the RPC server and in return to the streams, a single response is gotten.
+Send Message - This basically just triggers the gRPC client and then stream messages to the RPC server and in return to the streams, a single response is gotten.
 (Client Streaming)

 - API Endpoint